Quantum Measurement, Complexity and Discrete Physics: A New Non-Linear Dynamics of Wavefunctions

 \section{A New Non-Linear Dynamics of Wavefunctions}

 In the above I have assumed that a particle weakly interacting with its environment will be represented by a single or a few-particle wavefunction, and that a system of particles strongly interacting with each other will be represented by a many-particle wavefunction.
 This assumption represents a radical departure from standard quantum mechanics.
 According to standard quantum mechanics, as long as there is a non-zero strength of interaction between two systems, then those systems will be most accurately described by a single wavefunction rather than separate wavefunctions, and since there are no truly isolated systems, it would seem that standard quantum mechanics requires that there exist only one wavefunction representing all particles.
 Thus the modified quantum mechanics of CCQM must involve further modifications to linear quantum mechanics other than simply limiting the complexity of wavefunctions by introducing wavefunction collapses which localize the wavefunctions in configuration space.
-The CCQM model must also involve alterations to the dynamics of linear quantum mechanics that have the effect that the number of particles represented by a single wavefunction can remain finite and change with time. \\ In this modified dynamics, a system described by a single, spreading wavefunction might be postulated to evolve as follows as it comes into contact with another wavefunction.
-Suppose that the position probability distributions of the particles in the first wavefunction evolve, due to the spreading of the wavefunction, in such a way that they increasingly overlap with those of particles represented by a separate wavefunction.
-Then I will suppose that there is a certain probability that these systems will combine into a single wavefunction, and that the probability that they combine is related to the strength of interaction between the particles in those systems.
-This strength of interaction would be determined by the types of particles involved and, under most circumstances, by the expectation value of their separation in position space.
-It is natural to suppose that the greater the strength of interaction, the greater the probability that the systems combine.
-The simplest way for this to occur would be for the two wavefunctions $\psi _{{\rm 2}}$ to be replaced by their symmetrized product wavefunction: \end{flushleft}
+The CCQM model must also involve alterations to the dynamics of linear quantum mechanics that have the effect that the number of particles represented by a single wavefunction can remain finite and change with time.